Walking Vacation in Northern Ireland

 Distance: 5 km/3 miles, Ascent: 250 m/820 ft

-In the morning, we will depart Belfast for the Mourne Mountains and the village of Rostrevor on the banks of Carlingford Lough.
+In the morning, we will journey to the village of Rostrevor on the banks of Carlingford Lough.
 Our walk takes us through wooded hillsides to the summit of Slievemartin and a view of Carlingford Lough below and then onwards to the iconic Cloughmore Stone before our return to Rostrevor.

 In the afternoon we will travel along the shores of Carlingford lough to Cranfield where we will have a gentle stroll with a friendly alpaca for company.